About Benjy Schirm, J.D.

 Is my idea even patentable?

 The world of patents can be confusing to traverse, whether you’re a first-time inventor or someone with a few patents under their belt.
 If your work has made it all the way to a patent attorney, it can even be difficult to know what you expect.
 “We ask: how things are done or created, how the invention actually works and how it will actually be implemented," says patent attorney Joaquin Hernandez of Duane Morris law firm.
-Here's what to know about the patent application process.
-What …
+Here's what to know about the patent application process. …

 Can I Perform a Citizen’s Arrest in Ohio?